• |

 When should I send the application?

-As per the Open Call, an ideal intersectoral team is made up 5 members that represent diverse expertise and backgrounds.
+As per the Open Call, an ideal intersectoral team is made up of 3 members that represent diverse expertise and backgrounds.
 Two of the members would work for and represent two different government institutions.
 At least one of these government institutions should oversee spatial planning in a country/region.
 The other governmental institutions should also be related to spatial planning or land use planning.
-It is okay if more than 2 members represent the same governmental institutions.

-Of the 5-member inter-sectoral team, ideally 2 or more should be female.
+Of the 3-member inter-sectoral team, ideally 1 or more should be female.
 It would also be advantageous if the institution that directly monitors Land Degradation Neutrality and reports it to the UNCCD is represented by 1 member.
-Finally, it is favourable to have a representative from a Civil Society Organisation related to Integrated Land Use Planning.
-Applicants with a team that consists of less than 5 members can still apply whereby the criteria will be adjusted based on 3 or 4 member teams.
+Officials reporting to the UNFCCC and CBD are also encouraged.
+Finally, it is favourable to have a GIS or Remote Sensing Specialist directly involved in reporting to UNCCD, UNFCCC or CBD included.

 Do participants have to be English speakers?
 Will there be interpretation/translation at the event?